dobra-e/FinalProject/README.md

 ### A description of the data exploration phase of the project.

+Created a line chart to visualize vehicle registration trends from 2016-2021 by fuel-type for the United States.

 ### A description of the analysis phase of the project.

 ### The technologies, languages, tools, and algorithms that the team used throughout the project.